Jason Dickinson rediscovers ability to compartmentalize in impressive Blackhawks debut

 Thrown into the fire in his Hawks debut Saturday, he did just that — because he hardly knew anything about his new team anyway.

-Dickinson tallied three points — for just the third time in his career — and was named the second star of the Hawks’ 5-2 win over the Sharks.
+Dickinson notched three points — for only the third time in his career — and was named the second star of the Hawks’ 5-2 victory against the Sharks.

-It was a remarkable debut for the 27-year-old forward who’d just met the team for the first time Friday, after a weeklong wait for his immigration paperwork to process, and who’d received his first and only instruction from coach Luke Richardson at morning skate.
+It was a remarkable debut for the 27-year-old, who had just met the team for the first time Friday — after a weeklong wait for his immigration paperwork to process — and who had received his only instruction from coach Luke Richardson at the morning skate.

-Dickinson has experienced both those scenarios already.
-With the Stars, his home for his first three full NHL seasons, Dickinson fit perfectly.
+Dickinson has experienced both scenarios already.
+In Dallas, his home for his first three full NHL seasons with the Stars, Dickinson fit perfectly.

-His defensive results were stellar: From 2018-19 through 2021, he allowed just 2.09 expected goals per 60 even-strength minutes, tied for 10th-best among league forwards.
-He was also a solid penalty killer and scored enough — 22, 21 and 15 points in the three seasons, respectively — to not be a liability offensively.
+His defensive results were stellar.
+From 2018-19 through 2021, he allowed only 2.09 expected goals per 60 even-strength minutes, tied for 10th-best among NHL forwards.
+He was also a solid penalty-killer and scored enough — 22, 21 and 15 points in the three seasons, respectively — not to be a liability offensively.

-But with the Canucks, who gave him a bigger, three-year contract last summer, it turned out he never fit well.
-He tallied only 11 points in 62 games and allowed 2.78 expected goals against per 60 even-strength minutes, below the team average.
+But with the Canucks, who signed him to a three-year contract in the summer of 2021, it turned out he never fit well.
+Dickinson tallied only 11 points in 62 games and allowed 2.78 expected goals per 60 even-strength minutes.
 An under-the-radar injury further hindered him.

-That adversity, multiplied by the added pressure of playing in Canada, took a toll on his mental fortitude.
+That adversity, compounded by the added pressure of playing in his native Canada, took a toll on him mentally.

-“I wasn’t able to compartmentalize and shut things out,” he added. “[I was] letting too much get to me and putting a ton of pressure on myself.
-It never goes well when you start thinking too much.”
+‘‘I wasn’t able to compartmentalize and shut things out,’’ Dickinson said. ‘‘[I was] letting too much get to me and putting a ton of pressure on myself.
+It never goes well when you start thinking too much.’’

-On Saturday, in his first game in a white-and-red sweater, he immediately proved to himself he could compartmentalize successfully again.
+In his first game with the Hawks, he immediately proved to himself he could compartmentalize successfully again.

-His first period was understandably “ugly,” in his words.
-He was on the ice for both Sharks goals, and he said replaying those in his mind would “eat me alive for a little bit.”
-He quickly put that behind him, though, and dominated the remaining 40 minutes.
+His first period was understandably ‘‘ugly,’’ to use his word.
+He was on the ice for both Sharks goals, and he said replaying those in his mind would ‘‘eat me alive for a little bit.’’
+He quickly put that behind him, however, and dominated the remaining 40 minutes.

-He made savvy plays to set up both of Sam Lafferty’s shorthanded goals, including a never-give-up centering pass laying on the ice behind the goal on the second one.
+He made savvy plays to set up both of Sam Lafferty’s short-handed goals, including a never-give-up centering pass while lying on the ice behind the goal on the second one.
 He later ripped a perfectly placed shot on a two-on-one rush for the Hawks’ fifth goal.
-He finished the game, as one might expect, with the Hawks’ third-best expected goals ratio (66.6%).
+He finished the game with the Hawks’ third-best expected-goals ratio (66.6%).

 It was just one game, but Dickinson seemed refreshed already.